Anivice/lzw/README.md

 In this example, we used four (4) bits for each symbol entry length.
 Zero (0) means the symbol is not present, and entry can take as much as 15 bits at most.

-Ideally, the maximum data block we can handle is 32 KB for each symbol with a unique encoding.
+Ideally, the maximum data block we can handle is $32 \text{KB} - 1$ for each symbol with a unique encoding.
 However, it is entirely possible to have symbols exceeding the 15-bit encoding limit.
 This is the reason why we utilized a simple balance technique, in additional to the frequency sorting.